 The other two methods focus on disabling the entire WooCommerce store or a complete category.
 Alternatively, you might want to disable checkout options or turn off ordering for specific products.

-Disabling the WooCommerce checkout page is useful for store owners who:
+A WooCommerce disable checkout plugin is useful for ecommerce business owners who: